Structure of Glucose and Fructose - Properties, Types, Steps with FAQs

 2. Activated charcoal is used to remove colored impurities.

-3. The resulting solution is then cooled and crystalline glucose is gradually formed which is removed by filtration.
+3. The resulting solution is then cooled, and crystalline glucose is gradually formed, which is removed by filtration.

 Also, students can refer to,

-Identification of Glucose
+Test of Glucose

 A few common tests for the identification of glucose are- Fehling's Test, Benedict's Test, and Barfoed's Test.